5 recommended OTC drugs

 Frequently asked

-Most common: water/detergent exposure, nutritional deficiency, age, thyroid, psoriasis.
-Test supplements + avoid external factors for 3 months.
+The most common: water/detergent exposure, nutritional deficiency, age, the thyroid, psoriasis.
+Try supplements + avoiding external factors for 3 months.

 Does biotin really help?

-Yes, in idiopathic brittle nails — studies show 25% increase in thickness after 6 months.
+Yes, for idiopathic brittle nails — studies show a 25% increase in thickness after 6 months.
 Dose: 2.5-5 mg/day.

 Why do I have vertical lines on my nails?

-Usually associated with aging, no pathological significance.
-Cuticle moisturizer helps cosmetically.
+Usually associated with aging, with no pathological significance.
+A cuticle moisturizer helps cosmetically.

 Concave nails (koilonychia) — what is it?

-Sign of iron-deficiency anemia.
-Consult doctor, complete blood count + ferritin clarify.
+A sign of iron-deficiency anemia.
+Consult your doctor; a complete blood count + ferritin will clarify it.

 See also